niksharma20/custom-de/README.md

 ### Goals

 1. **Enable real-time cluster governance** — move from periodic polling to event-driven reactions to cluster state changes using a custom EDA Decision Environment with the Juniper k8s event source.
-1. **Provide a reusable, version-controlled DE** — the `decision-environment.yml` manifest is the single source of truth for the DE image.
-Any change to collections, Python deps, or the base image is tracked in Git and reproducible.
-1. **Establish least-privilege OpenShift access** — the RBAC manifests in `ocp/` give the EDA controller the minimum permissions needed to watch cluster resources — read-only `get`, `list`, `watch` — with no write access.
 1. **Bridge EDA and AAC cleanly** — rulebooks in this repo do not contain remediation logic themselves; they fire AAC job templates.
 This keeps decision logic (EDA) and execution logic (AAC + playbooks) cleanly separated.
-1. **Support the Namespace as a Service governance model** — when namespaces are provisioned with `eda-governed=true`, this DE and its rulebooks automatically activate governance without any additional manual configuration.

 ### Objectives